You must create at least one shipping method before you can open your shop.

 Before you read on, you might like to have look at a quick demonstration of how to set up your first shipping method:

-Description: Add additional details, such as the precise address of the collection point.
-These details will be visible to customers in grey next to the name (see screenshot above).
+- Description: Add additional details, such as the precise address of the collection point.
+These details will be visible to customers in grey next to the name (see screenshot above) and in their order confirmation email.

 By clicking Create, the shipping method will be created, and you will then be provided with new fields, to add details of the shipping method charges.
 The fields presented will depend upon which shipping fee calculator you have selected.